Public worship services are back!

-Communion is celebrated the first and third weekends of each month.
-The nursery is staffed during Sunday services.
+We celebrate Communion on the first and third weekends of each month.
+The nursery is not open at this time.

 Worship: A Foundation of Faith for Everything We Do